 Had President Kennedy come out boldly for the sizeable deficit which objective economic analysis called for, he would have run into severe opposition in the divided Congress; and by becoming tarred with the asinine label of an “irresponsible spender,” the President might have put all his new program in jeopardy.

 Keynesian analysis suggested that it was only a matter of time before the next recession due to chronic lack of aggregate demand; but most Congressmen did not agree.
-Without an urgent economic threat, there was no way they were going to pass a Keynesian spending bill.
-Further, JFK had been elected on a particularly small majority – so he had no mandate to push through social spending programs that Congress opposed.
-Without a crisis or the people backing him, JFK just had to wait.
+Without an urgent economic threat, there was little prospect of a Keynesian spending bill.
+Further, JFK had been elected on a particularly thin margin – so he had no mandate to push through social spending programs that Congress opposed.
+Without a crisis or the people backing him, JFK’s judgement was that he just had to wait.
 So in his 1961 Inaugural Address, he proposed a balanced budget.

 Things would change over the next two years.
-By mid-1962 the economic warning signs were flashing red; by January 1963, the prospects for a “Kennedy Recession” were so bad that the president declared “the enactment this year of tax reduction and tax reform overshadows all other domestic issues in this Congress.”
+By mid-1962 the economic warning signs were flashing red.
+By January 1963, the prospects for a “Kennedy Recession” were so bad that the president declared “the enactment this year of tax reduction and tax reform overshadows all other domestic issues in this Congress.”
 At that point, the famous journalist Walter Lippman wrote: “Tax reduction is something which we must have if we are to avoid very serious consequences not only to business and employment and to our standard of life but also to our position in the world.”
-But that’s getting ahead of our story.

 In the meantime, Kennedy did manage to increase spending by $3 billion over the Eisenhower estimates for 1962.
 The 1961 Area Redevelopment Act, for example, pushed out $507 million for loans and grants to “alleviate conditions of substantial and persistent unemployment in certain economically distressed areas.”
 Then in June, the Berlin Crisis broke out, and defense spending jumped another $3 billion in response.
 To get the funding to fight in Berlin, however, JFK was forced to promise to balanced next year’s budget as well – which meant another year of waiting to enact big spending programs.